Sangam Literature

 Kalithokai: Nachinārkkiniyar wrote a full–fledged commentary in the 13th century A.D. or earlier.

 Loss and Recovery: We lost these manuscripts, which were etched on palm, for over 800 years.
 We knew of their existence since there were references to them in the commentaries written many centuries after the Sangam age.
 They were buried amidst the collections of Saivite monasteries and some families, without anyone knowing of their existence.
 They were re–discovered by U.V.
 Swaminatha Iyer (1855 – 1942) and C. W. Thamotharam Pillai ((1832 – 1901) in the late 19th century.
 U.V.
 Swamintha Iyer started the process in 1883 at the Thiruvāvaduthurai Saiva monastery, finding 17 out of the 18 Sangam books, and both these men, along with the help of a few other scholars completed the work of editing and bringing them to print, over the next few decades.
 But for Swaminatha Iyer, this process of recovery would not have started then.
 We owe immense gratitude to him, and to all the other scholars who helped him.
 They went all over the Thamizh land and searched for ancient palm manuscripts.
 They collected a lot of manuscripts.
-They then edited and published the books during the last quarter of the 19th century and the first quarter of the 20th century.
+They then edited and published the Sangam books during the last quarter of the 19th century and the first quarter of the 20th century.

 Nature Poetry: Sangam poetry is nature poetry.
 The elements of nature are intertwined with love, valor, agony, ecstasy, kindness, war, cruelty, honor, charity, friendship and many more facets of humanity.
 They are used in similes, metaphors and suggestions to reveal human emotions and situations.
 The Sangam poets never lost sight of the physical world around them.
 Keenly observing nature, they brought to life the fauna and flora, and used them effectively in almost every poem, to reveal human emotions, thereby creating beautiful vignettes.
 There are over one hundred trees described in the poems.
 One can travel back in time and see many mammals, reptiles, insects, birds, bushes, vines, flowers, mountains, forests, ponds, waterfalls, rivers and streams in the Thamizh country.
 The sky with the constellations, sun, moon, stars and planets are also used effectively.
 The tiny red velvet bugs of the rainy season, to the mighty elephant in the jungle, are part of the drama.
 A piece of foam dashing on the rocks in a flooding stream and losing itself little by little, is used to describe the heroine fading away in pain in Kurunthokai 290.

 Secular Poetry: Sangam literature is mostly secular, reflecting the early Thamizh culture.
 However, even the earlier works Natrinai, Kurunthokai, Akanānūru, Ainkurunūru, Pathitruppathu and Puranānūru have a few references to Puranic stories with Sivan and Thirumāl.
 The later works Paripādal and Thirumurukātruppadai are bakthi literature works, the former with about two thirds of bakthi material and the latter being totally a bakthi poem.
 The anthology Kalithokai has many references to Puranic stories with Sivan and Thirumāl.
 Perunthēvanār’s invocation poems were added to Puranānūru, Natrinai, Kurunthokai and Akanānūru, when the texts were compiled into anthologies, which is many centuries after the Sangam era.
-However, only in Puranānūru, the bakthi poem has been inserted as poem 1, and is made to be part of the anthology.
+However, only in Puranānūru and Kalithokai, the bakthi poem has been inserted as poem 1.
 We need to be aware that Sivan, Murukan and Mother goddess are all ancient Thamizh gods.
 Puranic stories were created later, using them.
 In Iravatham Mahadevan’s words, “All the gods in all the temples in India are pre–Aryan.
 However, they have been Sanskitized”.
+In the early Sangam poems, Murukan was a mountain deity and mother goddess was a forest deity.

 Akam and Puram – According to Nachinārkkiniyar in his Tholkāppiyam commentary (Porulathikāram 56), ‘Akam’ and ‘Puram’ are like the inner palm and outer side of the hands, respectively, when the palms are held together as in the Vanakkam symbol.
 It could not have been explained any better.